Robert Motley, Principal – Robert_Motley@hcpss.org

 Samuel A. Richman, Assistant Principal – Samuel_Richman@hcpss.org

-Mr. Richman is entering his 28th year in education this year.
+Mr. Richman is entering his 29th year in education this year and second year at AHS.
 Mr. Richman received his undergraduate degree from St. Mary's College of Maryland.
 He then attended Towson State University where he received a Masters in the Art of Teaching (MAT) degree.
 His teaching career began at Deer Park Middle School in Baltimore County.
 After 12 years in Baltimore County he came to Howard County to teach Math and Science at Oakland Mills.
 From there he moved to Hammond High School as an Assistant Principal and then to Long Reach High School.
 Mr. Richman is a strong believer in education, as is his wife, Noel, also a Howard County teacher.
 Their three children all attend Howard County Public Schools.
 In his off hours, Mr. Richman is a life long Capitals fan and is currently enjoying the Stanley Cup finally being in town.

 Michael Senisi, Athletics and Activities Manager – Michael_Senisi@hcpss.org